sebastianj0nes/luxury-campsite-gui/README.md

 # Luxury Campsite GUI

 ## Description
 GUI Application that has been designed and built for a campsite owner, to allow them to manage bookings of guests.
-The GUI has been conceptualised by using UML modelling, making Use-case diagrams and then a Class diagram.
+The GUI has been conceptualised by using UML modelling, making Use-case, Class & Sequence Diagrams.
 After completing the diagrams to conceptualise how the classes would interact, the classes were made and implemented using JavaFX.

 ## Features
 Following an object-oriented approach, the following features were implemented.
-- Modelling - (Use Case & Class Diagrams)
+- Modelling - (Use Case, Class & Sequence Diagrams)
 - Class interface implementation - ensuring classes interact with each other
 - JavaFX - making use of SceneBuilder to help conceptualise our GUI.